moj-analytical-services/mojap-metadata/README.md

 converts into Metadata object

 - **generate_to_meta:** (function) takes the database connection and returns a list of Metadata object for all the (non-system schemas) schemas and tables from the connection.

+NOTE: You should be using the SQLAlchemy converter instead with a postgres sqlalchemy connection.